 Inflammation... the silent killer.
 Pet parents may not realize just how horrific inflammation can truly be, for both Fido and for themselves.
 Let us explain.

-When experts trace the vast majority of ailments back to their root cause, they often find that the health conditions have one major thing in common: chronic inflammation.
-Everything from allergies to cancer has inflammation at their root source.
+When experts trace the vast majority of health conditions back to their root cause, they often find they have one major thing in common: chronic inflammation.
+Everything from allergies to cancer has inflammation as the root source.
 It is extremely worrisome when you stop to think about it.
-Especially when you consider that many forms of inflammation don't become apparent to the dog owner until the inflammation has fully developed and often spread throughout the body.
+Especially when you consider that many forms of inflammation don't become apparent to the dog owner until it has fully developed and often spread throughout the body.

 In fact, the following health conditions are all linked to chronic inflammation:

 Luckily there are ways that pet parents can help to not only lessen current inflammation but actually prevent it from developing in the first place.
 But first, let's discuss what typically happens when pet parents realize their dog is in pain and why conventional methods of treating pain aren’t always the best means of doing so.

 The Dangers of Conventional Anti-Inflammatory Medications